jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

 A whole entertainment may consist of the imitation of the social and agreeable feelings.
 It would be strange to have entertainment made of the imitations of hatred and resentment.

-27 If those passions are disagreeable to the observer, they are not less so to the person who feels them.
+{{< s v="27" >}} If those passions are disagreeable to the observer, they are not less so to the person who feels them.

 Hatred and anger are the greatest poison to the happiness of a good mind.
 Inside them, there is=
 - something harsh, jarring, and convulsive,